-Top 10 National Trust
+Top 10 National Trust in Cornwall

 Over the last 50 years or so the National Trust has built up a portfolio of many of the finest country houses and gardens in Cornwall, but this is only part of the story.
 In an effort to protect the natural beauty Cornwall is endowed with the National Trust now own swathes of the Cornish coast currently managing over 40% of it.
 The trust have also invested in the preservation of Cornwall’s industrial heritage with purchases of tin mining sites and fishing coves such as Penberth.